FreshVine/Documentation-Site/src/content/developers/overview/HTTP-status-codes.md

 ## 5XX - Server Error

+These errors will likely not return content in a format that is usable.
+You should ensure that however you are making your requests that you escape out on all 500 level server errors.

 ### 500: Internal Server Error
 Something is broken, really bad.
 Let us know so that we can bring things back online.